 Lou and Rod were now booked for a tour of Europe backing Chuck Berry.
 The tour line up included Muddy Waters and was a huge success, being repeated soon afterwards.
 Lou returned from the tour with numerous hilarious stories of life on the road with Chuck.

 Over the following years Lou took up long residencies as a solo pianist, and also recorded with Mick Clarke on several of his albums.
 In the early 1990's he joined up with Scottish band "Blues'n'Trouble", relocated to Edinburgh and went back on the road full time.
 The band recorded several albums and toured extensively across Europe.
 Following this Lou worked full time with Mick Clarke's band, again touring regularly across Europe, and played on the duo album "Happy Home" and the re-union Killing Floor album "Zero Tolerance".

 Lou continued to work with various projects such as the "Band of Friends" and other Gallagher tributes.
 He also worked occasionally with Nine Below Zero and Gwyn Ashton.

-Lou suffered a stroke a few years ago and was unable to continue playing his piano, although he continued to have a lively interest in music, especially blues and classical.
-He had to bear a lot of pain and discomfort in his last years but bore it with fortitude.
-He became ill while on a short holiday and died in hospital early on Friday 17th August 2012 - deeply missed by his friends, family and colleagues, but leaving behind great music and memories of great times.
+Lou suffered a stroke a few years before his death and was unable to continue playing his piano, although he continued to have a lively interest in music, especially blues and classical.
+He then developed cancer and had to bear a lot of pain and discomfort in his last years but bore it with fortitude.
+In 2012 he took a short holiday and died in hospital early on Friday 17th August - deeply missed by his friends, family and colleagues, but leaving behind great music and memories of great times.